bdimmick/cruciform/README.md

 Notes:
 + In the `encrypt`, `decrypt`, and `sign` operations, `data <data>` and the `key <key>` may be switched if desired.
 Same for `signature <data>` and `using <key>` in `verify`.
-+ If a `withAlgorithm` is ommited, the language will pick the most appropriate one for the key type:
++ If `withAlgorithm` is omitted, the language will pick the most appropriate one for the key type:
   + AES uses `AES/CBC/PKCS5Padding`
   + DES uses `DES/CBC/PKCS5Padding`
   + RSA uses `RSA/ECB/PKCS1Padding`
+  + Other key types must provide the algorithm
 + The `<data>` value may be one of the following:
   + `InputStream`
   + `Serializable`